rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 ### 3.1.
 Visualizing the contact data

 This part is to plot heatmaps and histograms of the contact data.
-You can use this to plot observed, fend normalized contact data or expected data, either fend expected or enrichment expected (see above for definitions).
+You can use this to plot observed, fend normalized contact data or expected data, either fend expected (correction values) or enrichment expected (see above for definitions).

 To plot and save the heatmap and histogram of the normalized data at 40 kb resolution run the following:
 ```unix